itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-adda.rst

 *************
 This tutorial gives a short introduction to the use of A/D converters, which are adressed by the :py:class:`~itom.dataIO` class.
 Similar tutorials are available for :ref:`actuators <getStartActuator>` and :ref:`grabbers <getStartGrabber>`.

-Initialisation and common properties of :py:class:`~itom.dataIO` and :py:class:`~itom.actuator` are described above.
+Initialisation and common properties of :py:class:`~itom.dataIO` and :py:class:`~itom.actuator` are described :ref:`here <initHardware>`.

 Functions
 **********
-For this tutorial, we will focus on the standard application of A/D converters: detecting or applying analog signal
+For this tutorial, we will focus on the standard application of A/D converters: detecting or applying analog signals

 .. note::